This post contains affiliate links for your convenience. View our full disclosure policy here.

 Learning the alphabet takes lots of time and practice.
 One of my favorite ways to practice letter recognition skills is with letter crafts!
 My kids loved this short vowel A is for Ant craft so I decided to create this A is for Airplane long vowel letter A craft!

-*Pair with our Alphabet Emergent Readers for Pre-K & Kindergarten!
+*Pair with our Alphabet Easy Readers for Pre-K & Kindergarten!

 Letter A Craft: A is for Airplane

 Our original A is for Ants craft can be modified to a capital letter.
 Simply have the children make “fingerprint ants” on an uppercase A. However, I wanted to provide a second craft with a different word to explore the different vowel sounds.

 This A is for Airplane letter craft can also be modified to work for the lowercase A shape.
 Simply transform the stem into wings, and add windows and a propeller!

 Adults, begin by cutting out several uppercase “A” shapes.
 You will also need to cut figure-8 shapes for propellers, and right-angle triangles with a rounded top for the wings.

 I like to allow the children to observe a picture of an airplane.
 We also like to read a fun book about airplanes beforehand, especially if the kids are used to calling them “planes” instead of “airplanes.”

 Have the children “build their airplanes” with their supplied shapes and glue sticks.

 I’m not too picky about how the kids choose to put together their letter crafts.
 But I do encourage them to keep the letter properly oriented.
 Beyond that, however they envision their airplane looking is fine by me!